mnr/writing-wip/dimensions_living_book/pedicure.md

 Today, Greta's toenails and fingernails need some attention.
 Janell is normally the designated caretaker on girlie things, but she takes a schadenfreude attitude, volunteers me, then watches as I squirm.
 I lock my self-inflicted notions of manhood in a box, make an appointment at "Josephine's Nail Salon" and load Greta and myself in the car.

 The toughest part of a manicure + pedicure is knowing when to talk.
 When I get the oil changed in the car, I surrender the keys, exchange a joke with the manager, grab a bag of free popcorn, and camp out with my email.
 Manicures are a different event; I don't have any good jokes about fingers, there is no popcorn, and I can't check my email because my fingers are busy getting soaked, buffed, or trimmed.
 Pedicures are another thing; what do I say to someone who is shaving off my calluses, digging out schmutz from under my toenails, and massaging my insteps.
 Do we discuss soap operas?
 (I don't watch any).
-Politics? (absolutely not in Wisconsin).
 Master-slave morality as espoused by Nietzsche?
 (I think not).

 This time, I don't have that problem; Greta is always chatty and we fall into easy conversation.
 I occupy myself by figuring out the mystical icons on the control panel in the armrest, providing Greta with the benefit of my newly acquired mastery of the massage chair.
 I've had more relaxing massages from pneumatic jackhammers.